 Durbin Bennett Private Wealth Management

 If you enjoy a healthy amount of market skepticism, you’ll likely agree with Durbin Bennett’s belief that markets can be irrational or inefficient.
-This belief informs the company’s portfolio strategy which is based on a passive core and more active satellite components.
+This belief informs the company’s portfolio strategy, which is based on a passive core and more active satellite components.

+You’ll decide your ratio of passive-to-active investments when you speak to your advisor to discuss financial goals and planning.
 Rebalancing is another Durbin Bennett portfolio tenet.
 Portfolios are rebalanced as needed by adhering to predetermined tolerance ranges for various asset classes.